-- 1) Officers are permitted to inventory vehicles and other items lawfully in their custody so long as the inventory is conducted pursuant to a standardized departmental procedure.
+- (1) Officers are permitted to inventory vehicles and other items lawfully in their custody so long as the inventory is conducted pursuant to a standardized departmental procedure.
+Refer to Inventory Vehicle Seizure Policy.
 An inventory search derives from physical possession by the police, not probable cause or other legal authority.
 The purpose of the search is to ensure that the item is safe and to protect the police from claims of loss.
-Consequently, always complete the inventory, even upon the discovery of contraband or evidence. - 2) Unless being held for evidence processing by the Department, the owner or possessor of a motor vehicle may, but does not have to, be given an opportunity to make arrangements to have the vehicle removed in lieu of impoundment, g.
+Consequently, always complete the inventory, even upon the discovery of contraband or evidence. - (2) The owner or possessor of a motor vehicle may, but does not have to, be given an opportunity to make arrangements to have the vehicle removed in lieu of impoundment.
+Unless being held for evidence processing by HPD.

+g.
 Plain View and Plain Feel

-1) Plain View
+(1) Plain View